jxmils/iOS101-Prework/README.md

 An app idea that I would love to build.

 ## DueNext
-I started developing this app but I would still like to expand on it I want to gamify the planning and completion of assignments and allow users to track assignments and their grades on past assignments
+DueNext is a student-focused productivity app designed to simplify assignment tracking and grading while making the planning and completion of tasks engaging and fun.
+The app combines gamification with organization tools, enabling users to create, track, and manage their assignments across different subjects, all while improving motivation through rewards and analytics.

 ### Features
 * **Color Coded Assignments/Subjects**: I want subjects and assignments to be color coded so that organization is easy